 FF is a development stage company and has not generated any revenue to date.
-FF's anticipated introduction of the FF 91, its first vehicle, is expected to generate FF's future revenue while other vehicles are in development.
+FF's anticipated introduction of the FF 91, its first vehicle launch, is expected to generate the majority of FF's future revenue while other vehicles are in development.